 Continuous integration, and other software engineering techniques (further beyond the scope of this article) also increase your freedom to invest as you see fit.

 The Freedom of When is summed up in an agile motto: Always be Releasable.
 From the first sprint, a project should be releasable.
-Note this does not mean “released.”
+Note this doesn’t mean “released.”
 For sound social reasons, you may not want to release every sprint.
 However, it should be noted that the most admired companies on Earth do, in fact, release on a daily basis.
-Nonetheless the important thing is not that it is “released” but that it is releasable.
+Nonetheless the important thing isn’t that it’s “released” but that it’s releasable.